Baalakay/ai-support-agent-agno/README.md

 ## Overview

-This project implements a customer support agent that can extract information from PDF product manuals, compare products, and analyze differences between them.
-It uses a "Workflow: Routing" pattern to handle different types of customer queries, routing them to the appropriate handler based on the detected intent.
+This project implements a customer support agent that can extract information from customer's sensor product PDFs, compare products, and analyze differences between them.
+It uses a "Workflow: Routing" pattern as defined in https://www.anthropic.com/engineering/building-effective-agents to handle different types of customer queries, and using the customer agent's tools when applicable based on the detected intent.
+There will ony be one agent defined (customer_support_agent) to handle the queries and tool invocations.

 ## Features